 - If you work for a living, the time needed away from work is prohibitive.

-And even if you can afford all that, it’s very difficult to race often enough to develop the skills needed to move up the ladder.
+And even if you can afford all that, it’s very difficult to race often enough to develop the skills needed to attract current Indy NXT or NTT IndyCar Series team owners.

 Formula RPD makes racing affordable: